Lean (drug): Popularization

 In 2019, rapper Future publicly spoke about quitting lean after learning about how his music influenced teenagers to try the drug.

 Houston producer DJ Screw popularized the concoction, which is widely attributed as a source of inspiration for the chopped-and-screwed style of hip hop music.
 The promethazine and codeine concoction first gained popularity in the underground hip hop scene in Houston, where musician Big Hawk said it was consumed as early as the 1960s and 1970s, becoming more widely used in the early 1990s.
 Because of usage by rap artists in Houston, it became more popular in the 1990s.
 Its use later spread to other States in the South.
 In June 2000, Three 6 Mafia's single "Sippin' on Some Syrup", featuring UGK, brought the term purple drank to a nationwide audience.

 In 2004, the University of Texas at Austin found that 8.3% of secondary school students in Texas had taken codeine syrup to get high.
 The Drug Enforcement Administration reports busts involving syrup across the Southern United States, particularly in Texas and Florida.
 As of 2011, the price of lean in Houston was twice the price it is in Los Angeles.

 In a 2019 interview, American rapper Future spoke about quitting lean and stated that he was afraid that his fans would believe his music has changed if he had publicly admitted to quitting earlier.
 Future expressed disappointment after American rapper Juice Wrld told him that he was influenced by his music to try lean when he was young.
 Future stated "It's like, 'Oh shit.'
 How many other sixth-graders did I influence to drink lean?"
 The two artists had released a collaborative mixtape titled Wrld on Drugs in October 2018.
 Lil Nas X's hit song "Old Town Road" includes the line "Lean all in my bladder", though Lil Nas X has stated he does not endorse the drug.

+Throughout the 2020s, the drug became further popularized throughout the rap and underground rap scene, and saw artists such as Ken Carson, Playboi Carti, OsamaSon, Bleood, Nettspend, and Che frequently mention the drug throughout their discographies and even dedicate songs to it.
+In a 2025 interview, OsamaSon spoke on taking "sober trips" and focusing on observing others rather than promoting it.
+Nettspend has also opened up on his habits revolving the drug as well.